gideontong/Amy/docs/usage/README.md

 | `sudo (command)`            | Make a sandwich.                                                 |
 | `website`                   | Find out more about Amy.                                         |
 | `youtube`                   | See what Amy is sharing with the world?
 If you're into that?     |

+**Note on `downloadvideo`*: it doesn't support all websies, but you can find the list of supported video hosts [here](https://github.com/ytdl-org/youtube-dl/blob/master/docs/supportedsites.md).

 ## Admins